Azure/azure-databricks-operator/README.md

 # Azure Databricks operator (for Kubernetes)

+> This project is experimental.
+Expect the API to change.
+It is not recommended for production environments.

 ## Introduction

 Kubernetes offers the facility of extending it's API through the concept of 'Operators' ([Introducing Operators: Putting Operational Knowledge into Software](https://coreos.com/blog/introducing-operators.html)).
 This repository contains the resources and code to deploy an Azure Databricks Operator for Kubernetes.